bartvanhoey/AbpAddCustomClaimToAccessToken/Abp/consume_abp_from_console_app_openiddict.md

 The following tools are needed to be able to run the solution and follow along.

-* .NET 6.0 SDK
+- .NET 8.0 SDK
-* VsCode, Visual Studio 2022 or another compatible IDE
+- VsCode, Visual Studio 2022 or another compatible IDE
-* ABP CLI 6.0.0
+- ABP CLI 8.0.0

-## ABP Framework application

 ### Create a new ABP Framework application